 This entrepreneur has a renowned record in a unique niche: taking companies public.
 He has a discerning eye for identifying small and medium cap firms with the ‘sizzle’ needed to be successful in the financial markets: NASDAQ, AMEX, NYSE.
-“For every 100 deals that cross my computer screen there will be one standout.
-One that sparks my imagination.” says Williamson.
-Then the fun and hard work begins.
+“For every 100 deals that cross my computer screen, there will be one standout.
+One that sparks my imagination,” says Williamson.
+Then the fun and hard work begin.
 Like a symphonic conductor, Williamson directs every area of the ‘company’ into a story that will translate into a strong IPO.

 Glenn Williamson has been the recipient of some well-deserved awards.
 Recently he was made an Honorary Commander at Luke Air Force Base in Arizona, home to the 56th Fighter Wing of the U.S. Air Force, which is comprised of some 144 F-16 and F-35 fighter aircraft.
 He has also received six gold and silver National Telly awards for executive production of non-broadcast video and film productions.